-An inspirational and unique professional development scheme for early careers musicians interested in leading a wide range of “creative music” (improvisation and composition) projects for young people (aged 8-18).
+A unique, exciting and free professional development scheme for early careers musicians (aged 21 & above) interested in leading a diverse range of “creative music” projects (improvisation & composition), working with young people (aged 8-18).

-Founded in 2013 and regularly supported by the Fenton Arts Trust, the Ambassadors scheme is led by NYJC’s multi-award winning Artistic Director, Issie Barratt, supported by a diverse team of highly acclaimed professional musicians, expert in leading creative music projects for all ages and levels of ability.
+This scheme (now in its 13th year), designed to expand NYJC’s collective of creative music leaders, is led by NYJC’s multi award-winning Artistic Director, Issie Barratt, supported by a diverse team of highly acclaimed professional musicians, expert in leading creative music projects for all ages & levels of ability.

-Are you interested in joining the NYJC Ambassador Scheme?
+Are you interested in joining the NYJC’s 15th Birthday Ambassadors Scheme?

 Places are offered from a selection process comprising an application form, short interview and completion of a DBS check.
 All places are free.